On this page:

 - Highly resistant to moisture and grease

 - Heavier and thicker than paper, so a specific paste for vinyl is necessary

-- Except for the vinyl coated and solid sheet, vinyl wallpaper removal can be more challenging than paper.
-Steamers usually do no good because vinyl is moisture resistant.
+- Except for the vinyl-coated and solid sheet, vinyl wallpaper removal can be more challenging than paper.
+Steamers don’t usually work because vinyl is moisture-resistant.

 - The underlying wall does not breathe, so bubbles may form under vinyl wallpaper

 - Vinyl coated: $60 – $100

 - Fabric-backed: $60 – $200

 Specialty Wallpapers & General Information

 Exotic wallpapers can cost as much as $400 per roll.
 Grasscloth wallpaper averages $80 to $125 per roll, faux leather $300 to $350 per roll, and some silks cost $150 to $400 per roll.